MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-3.md

 (c) Offerors must complete the following representations when the resulting contract is for supplies to be delivered or services to be performed in the United States or its outlying areas, or when the contracting officer has applied part 19 in accordance with 19.000(b)(1)(ii).
 Check all that apply.

-(1) *Small business concern.* The offeror represents as part of its offer that -
+(1) *Small business concern.* The offeror represents as part of its offer that—

 (i) It □ is, □ is not a small business concern; or